 Social Media

-I prefer slow travel to really immerse myself into the soul of a place and will always take a bus or train journey over a short flight when possible, even if that means taking a 25-hour bus journey across the centre of Brazil.
+She prefers slow travel for a full immersion into a country's psyche and will always take a bus or train journey over a short flight when possible, even if that entails taking a 25-hour bus journey across the center of Brazil.

-As a teenager, I spent my holidays working in a Latin-American handcraft store filled with nodding animals bought back from Peru, silver jewellery sourced in Brazil and day of the dead papier-mâché skeletons from Mexico.
-Being surrounded by these items really sparked my interest in travel, so after saving hard I took my first solo trip, at 19, to Guatemala, Belize and Mexico.
-Since then I seem to have developed an obsession with countries ending in 'a'—Bolivia, Cambodia, India and Guatemala are just a few of my favourites.
+As a teenager, she spent her holidays working in a Latin-American handcraft store filled with nodding animals bought back from Peru, silver jewelry sourced in Brazil, and Day of the Dead papier-mâché skeletons from Mexico.
+Being surrounded by these items sparked her interest in travel, so after saving hard, she took her first solo trip, at 19, to Guatemala, Belize, and Mexico.
+Since then, she has developed an obsession with many countries; Sri Lanka, Bolivia, Cambodia, India, and Guatemala are just a few of her favorites.

 2 comments